Symptomatic Cold medicines

 Immune system disorders: hypersensitivity reactions, including anaphylaxis, anaphylactic shock, angioedema.

-Neurological disorders: headache, dizziness, psychomotor agitation and disorientation, anxiety, nervous excitement, fear, irritability, sleep disturbances, insomnia, drowsiness, confusion, hallucinations, depression, tremors, tingling sensation and heaviness in the limbs, tinnitus, coma in some cases, convulsions, dyskinesia, behavior changes, weakness.
+Neurological disorders: headache, dizziness, psychomotor agitation and disorientation, anxiety, nervous excitement, fear, irritability, sleep disturbances, insomnia, drowsiness, confusion, hallucinations, depression, tremors, tingling sensation and heaviness in the limbs, tinnitus, coma in some cases, convulsions, dyskinesia, behavior changes, general weakness.

 Respiratory, thoracic and mediastinal disorders: bronchospasm in patients sensitive to aspirin and other NSAIDs.